 Sebastian Klemm: What immediate expertise are you looking for to support your cause at this point?

 Tiberius Brastaviceanu: This is more than just an Open Hardware project, we treat it as an Open Enterprise.
 Hardware design and prototyping is one important activity, and we need talented mechanical and electrical engineers.
 But in order to find this passionate technical talent we need to spread the word, to work on communication strategy, to develop communications materials and to engage in outreach activities.

 We need people with communications skills, animators, facilitators and project coordinators, and even help on the budgeting and finance side.
 Sensorica takes Open Source development to another level, adding an economic layer on top of it.

 We are looking for people to essentially cover all the activities of a startup, with a twist, meaning that the required skills must be adapted to an open and highly collaborative work environment.

-Sebastian Klemm: Both the current phase of seed funding and initial prototyping of the project in the collaborative working process in the Sensorica Open Innovation network is funded.
+Sebastian Klemm: Both the current phase of seed funding and initial prototyping of the project in the collaborative working process in the Sensorica Open Value Network is funded.

 What types of institutional collaborations are you seeking for the rollout of the solution to communities in need of food supply?